Onion Pi Pack w/ WiFi Module - Make a Raspberry Pi B+ Tor Proxy

 - Adafruit Raspberry Pi B+ Case - Smoke Base / Clear Top - We think it's the Single Greatest Raspberry Pi Model B+ Case Ever - though our Pi Box Plus is also nothing to scoff at.

 - USB WiFi Module - Give your Rasp Pi the Internet with this USB port WiFi module, this module is compact but has great range and is plenty fast.

 - 10 foot Ethernet cable - connect this from your Pi to a router with Internet service

 - 5V 2.5A Switching Power Supply w/ 6' MicroUSB Cable - The 5V 2.5A power adapter is the perfect choice for powering your Raspberry Pi B+ with 2 Amps of current output, and an extra long cord.

 - USB console cable - good for debugging and setting up your Pi when running it without a monitor/keyboard

-- 8GB SD Card with NOOBS 2.0 - an 8GB card with NOOBS already installed so you can get right to it.
-As of 02/24/2017, this now comes with NOOBS 2.0 instead of Raspbian Wheezy!
+- 8GB SD Card with full PIXEL desktop NOOBS. - an 8GB card with NOOBS already installed so you can get right to it.

 You'll still need to set up the access point and Tor software according to our tutorial.
 This project is best used by people with a little bit of command-line, linux or Raspberry Pi experience.
 If you've set up a Raspberry Pi and configured it before, this project will be a fun experience.
 We have tons of tutorials for exploring Raspberry Pi in the Adafruit Learning System.